Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups: Lifting of Automorphisms

 \section{Lifting of Automorphisms}

-\subsection{Lifting Automorphisms of $\text{PSL}(d,q)$ to Automorphisms of $\text{SL}(d,q)$}
+\subsection{Lifting Automorphisms of $\PSL(d,q)$ to Automorphisms of $\text{SL}(d,q)$}

-In this section, we extend the work of \cite[Section~3]{DasThakkarMPD} to show that we can lift an automorphism of $\text{PSL}(d,q)$ to an automorphism of $\text{SL}(d,q)$ in polynomial-time for the setting of quotients and in $\textsf{NC}$ for the permutation groups.
+In this section, we extend the work of \cite[Section~3]{DasThakkarMPD} to show that we can lift an automorphism of $\PSL(d,q)$ to an automorphism of $\text{SL}(d,q)$ in $\textsf{NC}$.
 Throughout this section, we will fix $n$ and consider quotients of permutation groups of $\Sym(n)$.
+We will also assume throughout this section that $d \geq 3$, and $(d,q) \neq (3,2), (4,2)$.
 We begin with the following observation.

 \begin{observation} Let $G, K \leq \Sym(n)$, with $K \trianglelefteq G$.
 Let $\textbf{G} := G/K$.
-Suppose that $\text{PSL}(d,q) \leq \textbf{G}$.
+Suppose that $\PSL(d,q) \leq \textbf{G}$.
 Then (i) $d \in O(\sqrt{n \log n})$, and (ii) $q \leq n$. \end{observation}

-\begin{proof} We note that $|\text{PSL}(d,q)| \in q^{O(d^2)} \leq |\textbf{G}| \leq |G|$.
+\begin{proof} We note that $|\PSL(d,q)| \in q^{O(d^2)} \leq |\textbf{G}| \leq |G|$.
 It follows that $d^{2} \log q \leq \log |G| \leq \log n! \leq n \log n$, which establishes (i).
 However, this only provides the bound that $\log q \leq n \log n$.
 To see that $q \leq n$, let $q'$ be the largest prime power such that $\text{PSL}(d, q') \leq \Sym(n)$.
 In this case, $q' \leq n$ \cite{KantorSeress}.
 Clearly, $q \leq q'$, and so $q \leq n$, as desired. \end{proof}

 In light of Observation~\ref{obs:PSLd}, we may assume without loss of generality that $d, q$ are given in unary.
 Throughout this section, let $Z \leq \text{SL}(d, q)$ denote the subgroup of all nonzero scalar transformations of $\mathbb{F}_{q}^{d}$.
 Note that $Z = Z(\text{SL}(d,q))$.